-How many attempts did Thomas Edison make before developing light bulbs for the home?
+How many attempts did Thomas Edison make before he made light bulbs for the home?

-It, like most things in life, involved a process of learning from the mistakes of others as well as his.
+It, like most things in life, involved a process of learning from the mistakes of others, as well as his own.

 Many days, Thomas Edison probably felt like pulling his hair out.
 Maybe he stepped away for a break, talked to a friend, or scrapped everything and started over.

 Yet, he did not give up.
 He had a goal and he persevered.